AzelProductionsStudio/RBXL-26-Web-Extension/README.md

 Message from the creator:

 "Sup fellas, it’s the man himself!
 Just a heads-up: this is the first extension I’ve ever made, and I built it mostly for fun because I hate boring themes.
-I don’t plan to actively update or maintain this project, so please don’t expect regular improvements.
+I don’t plan to actively update or maintain this project,if i update it, it's because i felt like it, so please don’t expect regular updates.
 Use it as-is, enjoy it, and have fun!"

 # Features
 - Animated Background